dimkasta/F3-UAM/README.md

 ##Usage

-WebUAM extends \Prefab, so you can use the instance() call to get your singleton object
+WebUAM extends \Prefab, so you can use the instance() call to get your object

 ```
 $f3->uam = \WebUAM::instance();